mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 module installer, v3.0.8.
 {% endhighlight %}

-And you just go through that wizard, I'm sure many of you have seen it and that's fine and now we have nginx installed and all we need to do now is configure it.
+Then after following the installation wizard, you will have a complete, compiled nginx in `/opt/nginx`.
+All we need to do now is configure it for our application.

-So we're going to go into the nginx config and then let's use a pattern that I think I saw it with Debian and Apache where basically what you do is you have a directory called `sites_available` and you put all your config there because traditionally in nginx you might just have one monolithic config; it's quite nice to break those out into separate applications and then what we need to do is tell the nginx config to actually look in this `sites_enabled` directory for configs and what you do is, when you want to enable a site you just link it in.
+By default, there is only one monolithic nginx configuration file but we're going to break that down so we can manage an application's configuration separately.
+In order to do that, we're going to use a pattern that I originally saw in the Debian packaging of Apache by having two directories:

+* `sites_available`, with all possible application configuration;
+* `sites_enabled`, with only enabled applications.

+The main `nginx.conf` is then instructed to include any configuration found in `sites_enabled` and that is merely a collection of symbolic links to configuration in `sites_available`.

 {% highlight console %}
 # cd /opt/nginx/conf